c0nstexpr/fishology/README.md

 - Discard unneeded loots.
   - Configure list of loot items.
   - By enabling this feature, one might encounter hooking discarded item entity when fishing on flat water surface.
-Add water flows to push away the discarded could solve the problem.
+Add bubble column to push away the discarded may solve the problem.

 ## License
 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.